kamoyl/AWS_automation/README.md

 # AWS_automation
-AWS EC2, S3 and some other (lambda, SNS, CloudWatch etc) automation scripts (deployment, cleaning, maintenance)
+AWS EC2, S3 and some other (lambda, SNS, CloudWatch, CloudTrail etc) automation scripts (deployment, cleaning, maintenance). the idea is to: run a script and have alredy full defined, working environment with all needed services, and appropriately configured policies and secure groups...
+On the other hands is to have a tool, to fully clean AWS AccoundID env.

 ## purpose